learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 // LOG: Emma
 ```

-Here, we've called `map` as a part of `listOfGoodDogs` and passed in a callback
+Here, we've called `map` on our array, `listOfGoodDogs`, and passed in a
-function to log each element in the Array.
-As with `time` in the previous
+callback function to log each element in the Array.
+As with `time` in the
-example, `map` is acting like an Object key pointing to a function expression.
+previous example, `map` is acting like an Object key pointing to a function
+expression.

 Why does this work?
 Well... it is because Arrays _are_ Objects in JavaScript.
 Lots of things are Objects, actually.
 Notice in the two previous examples, we